danielbirman28/FoodRecipesProject/README.md

 **Alternative Hypothesis:** Our model is unfair, and there is a significant difference in RMSE between healthy and unhealthy recipes.

-**Test Statistic:** Root Mean Squared Error (RMSE) between the two groups: healthy and unhealthy recipes.
+**Test Statistic:** Difference in RMSE between the two groups: healthy and unhealthy recipes.

 **Significance Value:** 0.05